 "Choosing basic office tools and equipment in polished brass or acrylic can instantly update an office and make it feel luxe.
 I was at Target recently and was blown away with the entire Nate Berkus home office collection.
 Everything was gorgeous and super affordable.
 I'm also a big proponent of sheepskin throws—on the floor, on a chair, anywhere.
 They instantly add a rich, soft texture that feels very luxurious."

 "A quick way to add a warm and luxe visual element to your space is to add your favorite fresh cut flowers in a pretty vase.
 Buy ones that smell great too and include all your senses.
 I'm a big fan of creating a visceral experience, and this instantly achieves that.
 By indulging all your senses, you automatically add luxury to your life.
 I also love adding plants, either smaller succulents on your desk or larger ones for a corner of the room in a pretty planter.
 Bringing this natural element indoors always feels luxe and considered."

 How do you make a small space look elevated?
-Share your tips and tricks with us in the comments below.
+Share your tips and tricks with us on Instagram using the hashtag #InMyDomaine.